robertlarkins/robertlarkins.github.io/_posts/2025-10-29-code-that-fits-in-your-head-part-2.md

 > Things that change at the same rate belong together.
 Things that change at different rates belong apart.
 > - Kent Beck

 Decomposition is intimately related to Composition.
 Decompose so that you can compose working software from the resulting parts.
+Decomposition is only valuable if you can recompose the disparate parts.

 Nested Composition - Software interacts with the real world (paints pixels on the screen, sends emails, saves data in the DB, etc).
 In the context of Command Query Separation (CQS), these *actions* are *side effects*.
 Composing these side effects into models results in side effects being nested inside other side effects.
 This violates CQS and makes it difficult to fit in your head what the code is doing.